postsharp/Metalama.Documentation/conceptual/Aspects/aspect-framework-design.md

 ### Disabling itself

 If an aspect instance decides that it cannot be applied to the target it has been applied to, its implementation of the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method can call the <xref:Caravela.Framework.Aspects.IAspectBuilder.SkipAspect> method.
-The effect of this method is to prevent the aspect to provide any advice or child aspect and to set the <xref:Caravela.Framework.Aspects.IAspectInstance.IsSkipped> to `false`.
+The effect of this method is to prevent the aspect to provide any advice or child aspect and to set the <xref:Caravela.Framework.Aspects.IAspectInstance.IsSkipped> to `true`.

 The aspect may or may not report a diagnostic before calling <xref:Caravela.Framework.Aspects.IAspectBuilder.SkipAspect>.
 Calling this method does not report any diagnostic.